akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 ## Journal rejections

 Journals can reject events.
-The difference from a failure is that the journal must decide to reject an event before trying to persist it so if an event is rejected it definitely won't be in the journal.
+The difference from a failure is that the journal must decide to reject an event before trying to persist it e.g. because of a serialization exception.
+If an event is rejected it definitely won't be in the journal.
 This is signalled to a `PersistentBehavior` via a `EventRejectedException` and can be handled with a @ref[supervisor](fault-tolerance.md).